TimAnthonyAlexander/loom/README.md

 - Theming toggle and accessibility refinements

 ## Contributing
-- Fork the repo and create a focused feature branch
+- Fork the repo and create a feature branch
 - Follow the code style and naming guidelines
 - Run `make deps` and `make dev` to validate changes locally
 - Open a PR with a concise description and, if applicable, screenshots